If you like Empty Mirror and would like to support it, thank you! Here are some ways to do that.

 - security software

-Necessary to help prevent the situations noted above.
+Necessary to help prevent the situations noted above and others.